Network collection architectures

 SPAN or TAP collection

 A SPAN or TAP collection architecture requires a collection node that listens to all traffic on a network or network segment using a SPAN port or network TAP.
-The collection node requires installation of a universal forwarder and
+Install a universal forwarder and

-Splunk_TA_stream, and is configured as the listener on the SPAN or TAP interface.
+Splunk_TA_stream, and configure it as the listener on the SPAN or TAP interface.